AhmedBaari/blog/content/en/page/salvo.md

 title: "Baari's SALVO Interview Portfolio"
 description: ""
 tags: []
-date: 2022-12-12
+date: 2022-12-31
 thumbnail: ../../meta-brand.png
 ---

 ## About Me

-I am a 1st year student who has had a lifelong interest in the field of computers since childhood.
+I am a 1st year student who has had a lifelong interest in the field of computers.
 At SASTRA University, I am currently pursuing a B.Tech in Computer Science with a specialization in Artificial Intelligence and Data Science.

 I am aspiring to be a data scientist and currently learning Machine Learning, Aurdino (IoT), C and backend web development.